dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 }
 ```

-And here is default `http4s` implementation of server application.
+And here is default `http4s` implementation of the server application.

 ```scala
 import cats.effect.Effect